 Where does negativity in life come from?

-Undesirable or unpleasant situations can make you feel low and as you get more negative, such situations go beyond your control further damaging your emotional and mental state.
+Undesirable or unpleasant situations can make you feel low, and as you become more negative, such situations go beyond your control further damaging your emotional and mental state.
 It is a catch twenty-two situation.
 Either you need to move out of the situation or your negativity.
 Both will accomplish the same outcome.
 Here are some suggestions for you.
 They are not mutually exclusive.
 Try a mix and match, a trial and error approach to see what works best for you.